lsav/lise.me/_posts/2019-02-25-quantum-computing-workshop.md

 * Quantum computing has really powerful operations that would require exponential time and space to do on a classical computer, but can be done polynomially on a quantum computer.
 The challenging part is making those really powerful operations result in a useful measurement.

-* Current quantum computers are small, have high error, and have so far fail to demonstrate any advantage.
+* Current quantum computers are small, have high error, and have so far failed to demonstrate any advantage.
 But, it is theoretically possible to have a fault-tolerant quantum computer.

 * We have a few examples of quantum algorithms with a proven advantage over classical algorithms.
 Broadly speaking, we're not entirely sure what quantum computers can solve.
 It most likely can't solve NP problems in P time, though.